oemof/oemof-solph/docs/usage.rst

 If the low-temperature reservoir is nearly infinite (ambient air heat pump) the low temperature bus is not needed and, therefore, a Transformer with one input is sufficient.

-.. note:: See the :py:class:`~oemof.solph.network.Transformer` class for all parameters and the mathematical background.
+.. note:: See the :py:class:`~oemof.solph.network.transformer.Transformer` class for all parameters and the mathematical background.

 .. _oemof_solph_components_extraction_turbine_chp_label:

 ExtractionTurbineCHP (component)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :py:class:`~oemof.solph.components.ExtractionTurbineCHP` inherits from the :ref:`oemof_solph_components_transformer_label` class.
+The :py:class:`~oemof.solph.components.extraction_turbine_chp.ExtractionTurbineCHP` inherits from the :ref:`oemof_solph_components_transformer_label` class.
 Like the name indicates, the application example for the component is a flexible combined heat and power (chp) plant.
 Of course, an instance of this class can represent also another component with one input and two output flows and a flexible ratio between